Gaurav927/gaurav927.github.io/XGBoost/index.md

 $$
 \frac{\partial L(t_j)}{\partial w_j} = \sum_{i \in I_j} g_i + \left( \sum_{i \in I_j} h_i + \lambda \right) w_j = 0
 $$
+this is closed form solution, using higher degree get us into quadratic or cubic for $w_{j}$, which is solvable, we have the exact solution for that or even we can use newton raphson for solving it (which can be computationally expensive), but might get better results.
+In paper it's 2nd degree approximation.

 Solving for $w_j$: